fmidev/aviation-message-archiver/src/doc/README.md

 ### Spring Boot configuration properties

-Many of properties in [application.yml] configuration file control behavior of Spring Boot features.
+Many of the properties in [application.yml] configuration file control the behavior of Spring Boot features.
 Look at the [Spring Boot Reference Documentation](https://docs.spring.io/spring-boot/docs/${spring-boot.version}/reference/html/) for more information on these.
 Some of related sections are: